-3) The trick is to bypass the startup-config which contains all the passwords.
-Type the confreg on the console and press enter.
-You will see that the current configuration register value is 0x2102.
-We need to set it to 0x2142.
+- The key is to skip the startup-config file, which holds all the passwords.
+To do this, type “confreg” on the console and press Enter.
+You’ll notice that the current configuration register value is “0x2102” We need to change it to “0x2142“.

-That’s it, Once the Router has been rebooted it will work as per the configuration on the Startup-configuration which you have tweaked through this recovery procedure by removing / updating the passwords.
+That’s it!
+After rebooting the router, it will operate according to the configuration in the startup-configuration file, which you adjusted during this recovery procedure by removing or updating the passwords.